EthanParsons99/ST10299399_BudgetBudgies_PROG7313_POE/README.md

 - Category – keeps track of categories that a user created
 - Expense - keeps track of the expenses that a user makes
 - Income - keeps track of the incomes the user adds
+- Goal - keeps track of any budget goals the user creates
 - Each entity is annotated with @Entity, and the DAO interfaces to access the data

 ## References